 Could you give a hedgehog a home?
 Gardens are an increasingly important habitat for these prickly characters, which are disappearing from the wider countryside.

-This is where you come in!
-Why not let your crafty side run wild by learning how to make a hedgehog house?
-It’s a fun activity the whole family will enjoy and is a great way to immerse children in nature.
+You can make your garden hedgehog-friendly by ensuring they have a safe, sheltered spot to rest during the day and hibernate through the winter.
+Why not let your crafty side run wild and make your own hedgehog house?
+It’s a fun activity the whole family will enjoy and a great way to immerse children in nature.

 What you’ll need

 Your hedgehog house can be as simple or sophisticated as you like.
-If you want to try your hand at something similar to the homes you can buy in the shops.
-Here’s your shopping list.
+Here's what you'll need if you want to try your hand at something similar to the homes you can buy in the shops:

-- Drill a hole that will fit the hosepipe into the back of the crate.
+4. Drill a hole that will fit the hosepipe into the back of the crate.
+Make the hole near the top, with the hose resting on the ground outside - that way air can get in but not rain.
 The hosepipe will ventilate your hedgehog house and keep hogs feeling cosy.

 Where to put a hedgehog house

-An ideal spot for your hedgehog house would be under thick vegetation or behind a shed.
-But wherever you decide to put your house, cover it with things like leaves and woody garden cuttings for extra shelter and security.
+Hedgehogs like to move alongside linear features, such as hedges and fences, so place your house in a corner of your garden if you can.
+An ideal spot would be under thick vegetation or behind a shed.
+Wherever you decide to put your house, cover it with things like leaves and woody garden cuttings for extra shelter and security.